TRADITION NEVER LOOKED SO GOOD!

 The 40th-Annual Shaker Seminar was held July 23-27, 2014, at Sabbathday Lake, Maine.
 Thanks to our excellent presenters and attendees for another outstanding program!

 Location and dates of Shaker Seminar 2015 to be announced.

-Each year, the seminar features a number of enlightening lectures on various topics related to the Shakers and their history, material culture, arts and music.
-Priority is given to Shaker-themed presentations, however themes around utopian and intentional communities will also be considered.
-Topics of interest might include but are not limited to: African American Shakers, the Shaker West, government structure, Shaker correspondence with other communities, the impact of the railroads on Shaker life, adoption of children, impressions of Shakers in popular culture, or archaeological finds and their consequences.
-We encourage presentations that reflect original research, especially those based on primary or underused resources such as letters and diaries, newspaper accounts, portraits, prints and photographs, business records, museum collections and autobiographies.
+Shaker Seminar is a program of enlightening lectures related to the Shakers and their history, material culture, arts and music.
+Shaker-themed topics, including utopian and intentional communities, are given priority.
+Past presentations include African American Shakers, the Shaker West, government structure, Shaker correspondence with other communities, the impact of the railroads on Shaker life, adoption of children, impressions of Shakers in popular culture, and archaeological finds and their consequences.

-Shaker Seminar also features the traditional Shaker trading session where attendees are encouraged to bring along books, artifacts, t-shirts, and whatever else they may have to sell or trade.
-This is a great way to acquire obscure published materials about the Shakers that are largely unavailable otherwise.
+Shaker Seminar encourages attendees to sell or trade books, artifacts, t-shirts, and other Shaker-related items with each other.
+This is a great way to acquire obscure material about the Shakers largely unavailable otherwise.

 Watch Carol Medlicott’s talk on Shaker Music.

 Watch Christian Goodwillie’s talk on the Andrews Collection